Errict Rhett

 Errict Undra Rhett (born December 11, 1970) is an American former professional football player who was a running back in the National Football League (NFL) for seven seasons during the 1990s and early 2000s.
-Rhett played college football for the University of Florida, and was recognized as an All-American.
-A second-round pick in the 1994 NFL Draft, he played professionally for the Tampa Bay Buccaneers, Baltimore Ravens and Cleveland Browns of the NFL.
+Rhett played college football for the Florida Gators, and was recognized as a first-team All-American.
+A second-round pick in the 1994 NFL draft, he played professionally for the Tampa Bay Buccaneers, Baltimore Ravens and Cleveland Browns of the NFL.

 Early life

 Rhett was born in Pembroke Pines, Florida in 1970.
 He attended McArthur High School in Hollywood, Florida, where he was a star high school football player for the McArthur Mustangs.
 He also was a two-time state wrestling champion in the 185-pound and 220-pound weight class for the McArthur Mustangs wrestling team.

 At the 1988 Wrestling State Championship, Rhett did not meet the qualifications to wrestle at the 220lbs weight class because he only weighed 173lbs.
 In order to wrestle 220lbs, all wrestlers must weigh a minimum of 185lbs.
 Rhett sprinted across the street to a 7-Eleven, only to return 1:30 minutes later and stepped on the scale weighing 186lbs.
 Rhett went on to capture his 1st State Championship.
 When the media asked Rhett how did he gain that much weight in that short period of time, Rhett simply said " What the mind can conceive the body will achieve".